stevetarver/stevetarver.github.io/_posts/2016-01-09-logging-best-practices.md

 - Execution environment monitoring with products like [Prometheus](https://prometheus.io/).
 - Interprocess request tracing with products like [Zipkin](http://zipkin.io/)

 There is some necessary overlap between `/metrics` and logging. `/metrics` provide a snapshot of your code with counters and guages, collected on some short period, and Prometheus provides a way to organize those snapshots in meaningful views.
-Log based metrics provide both a more wholistic view of more granular information in a way that is easily aggregated and analyzed.
+Log based metrics provide a more wholistic view of more granular information in a way that is easily aggregated and analyzed.

 For example, in `/metrics`, you may capture average call duration but how do you see only outliers; the one call that was 10x average, calculate 90th percentile after the fact.
-Providing this kind of post-mortem, ad hoc query producing actionable analysis justifies the double data recording in `/metrics` and logging.
+Providing this kind of post-mortem, ad hoc query, producing actionable analysis justifies the double data recording in `/metrics` and logging.
 If you are overly concerned with, or culpable for, product quality, you will learn this value.

 When choosing one of several logging frameworks for your environment, the key factor is how easily you can produce log entries that are efficiently and effectively ingested by your logging aggregator.